Chinese literature: Book market

-China buys many foreign book rights; nearly 16 million copies of the sixth book of the Harry Potter series were sold in Chinese translation.
-As China Book Review reported, the rights to 9,328 foreign titles – including many children's books – went to China in 2007.
+China buys multiple foreign book rights; nearly 16 million copies of the sixth book of the Harry Potter series were sold in Chinese translation.
+As China Book Review reported, the rights to 9,328 foreign titles – including a number of children's books – went to China in 2007.
 China was nominated as a Guest of Honour at the Frankfurt Bookfair in 2009.

 The book market in China traditionally orders books during book fairs, because the country lacks a national book ordering system.
 In 2006, 6.8 million titles were sold, not including an unknown number of banned titles, bootleg copies and underground publishing factories.
 Seven percent of all publishers are located in Shanghai.
-Because the industry lacks a national distribution system, many titles from publishers in the provinces can only be found there.
+Because the industry lacks a national distribution system, a number of titles from publishers in the provinces can only be found there.

 The central publishing houses belonging to ministries or (other) government institutions have their main seat at Beijing (40 percent of all publishers).
 Most regional publishing houses are situated in the capitals of the provinces.
 Universities also have associated presses.
 Private publishing is tolerated.
 220,000 books were published in 2005.
 Among 579 publishers—almost five times more than thirty years ago—225 are supervised by ministries, commissions or the army; 348 are controlled by agencies; and six are even more independent.
 On the other hand, 100,000 private bookstores bring in the half of the income of the book industry.

 China's state-run General Administration of Press and Publication (新聞出版總署) screens all Chinese literature intended to be sold on the open market.
 The GAPP has the legal authority to screen, censor, and ban any print, electronic, or Internet publication in China.
 Because all publishers in China are required to be licensed by the GAPP, that agency also has the power to deny people the right to publish, and completely shut down any publisher who fails to follow its dictates.
 As a result, the ratio of official to unlicensed books is said to be 2:3.
 According to a report in ZonaEuropa, there are more than 4,000 underground publishing factories around China.
-The Chinese government continues to hold public book burnings on unapproved yet popular "spiritual pollution" literature, though critics claim this spotlight on individual titles only helps fuel booksales.
-Many new-generation Chinese authors who were targeted by such government action have been subsequently published in English and found success in western literary markets, such as Wei Hui's Shanghai Baby, Anchee Min's controversial memoir Red Azalea, Time magazine banned-book covergirl Chun Sue's Beijing Doll, and Mian Mian's Candy.
+The Chinese government continues to hold public book burnings on unapproved yet popular "spiritual pollution" literature, though critics claim this spotlight on individual titles only helps fuel book sales.
+A number of new-generation Chinese authors who were targeted by such government action have been subsequently published in English and found success in western literary markets, such as Wei Hui's Shanghai Baby, Anchee Min's controversial memoir Red Azalea, Time magazine banned-book covergirl Chun Sue's Beijing Doll, and Mian Mian's Candy.
 Online bestseller Ghost Blows Out the Light had to be rewritten to remove references to the supernatural before it could be released in print.